Shikaga/PitchBlackAnalysis/index.md

 And we come once again to the complete lack of focus that the film has.
 But, if it were just the film that had no focus, it would be almost forgivable.
 If it decided to randomly start to focus on random characters or get into obscure backstory, there would be only so much that I could complain about.

+And there is no point even getting into the complete absurdity of the sudden prophesy that appears out of nowhere, but when it is revealed that Riddicks story to Abu about how he started out `in some trash bin with an umbilical cord wrapped around his neck`, wasn't simply the fact that he was an unwanted child, but actually the fact that one of the Necromongers trying to strangle him with own umbilical cord, during their invasion of Furya to try and prevent the prophecy, it destroys one of the core emotional beats of the original films.

+Why a film maker would do this simply defies comprehension.

 But the fact is that Riddick himself is unfocused, and it feels like a complete betrayal of his character.

 Out of his depth